dwavesystems/dimod/docs/introduction.rst

 Introduction
 ============

-The dimod API provides a binary quadratic model (BQM) class that contains Ising and quadratic unconstrained binary optimization (QUBO) models used, as described in :std:doc:`Solving Problems on a D-Wave System <oceandocs:overview/solving_problems>`, by samplers such as the D-Wave system.
+dimod provides a binary quadratic model (BQM) class that contains Ising and quadratic unconstrained binary optimization (QUBO) models used, as described in :std:doc:`Solving Problems on a D-Wave System <oceandocs:overview/solving_problems>`, by samplers such as the D-Wave system.